lumaoluyan/lumaoluyan.github.io/_work/nio-christmas-campaign-2018.md

 ## My Role

-I designed the lightbox, tree pattern used in the projection and UI for the web app. <How did you do this?>
+I designed the lightbox, tree pattern used in the projection and UI for the web app.

 I also art directed the 3D animation for the web app (H5 app) intro, worked with the Spanish 3D animation studio Serial Cut.
-And art directed the photography for social media posts. <What did art directing involve?>
+And art directed the photography for social media posts.

+## Learning

+## Working with another team

+It was a great opportunity to work with the 3D design studio Serial Cut.
+Being the first for me to work across time zones, I learned how to respect the working rituals and ethics of that team.

+## Working under pressure

+How to stay calm during the pressure of a campaign launch.
+My director kept me calm and helped me choose what to really focus on, which was the quality.

+## Working on a software project

+Working with programmers isn’t to just sit with them and check the layout design.
+I’d help with keeping the project in scope, ensuring if things are not missed or overdone so we can deliver the work on time.
+I also learnt how to  check the flow and structure of the web app works from a UX point of view.